What is the Difference Between a Magazine and Journal Article?

 Journals usually have plain covers, often with no pictures, little or no advertising, and most illustrations used are charts and graphs.
 Journals use higher-level language and jargon (terms and words) of the field; sources are cited, often in long bibliographies.
 The peer-review process is often required, and the authors are experts working in a particular field.

-Visit our Difference Between Journals, Magazines, and Professional Periodicals page for more information.
+Visit our Difference Between Journals, Magazines, and Professional Periodicals page for more information on periodicals.

 • Answered By Mary Daubenspeck